Dancing Toward Ecstasy

 So a membership to a gym plus a weekly fitness trainer in my new city started me on an unshakeable commitment to exercise and healthy living.
 Within two weeks I had a sense of form to my body and the spring-like weather all year round made getting outside easier all the time.
 Next up was my introduction to Vancouver Adapted Snow Sports and their commitment to getting people with disabilities to enjoy the outdoors.
 An historic moment: I began, for the first time since childhood, to ski downhill at Grouse Mountain (only twenty minutes from downtown Vancouver) and it was fabulous!
 Up next, heading on up to the Whistler Ski Resort and working with their adapted ski program.
 Phenomenal!
 I was skiing down mountains all over the resort for hours at a time.
 “How exactly do you ski?” a waitress at the restaurant on top of a mountain at Whistler asked me as I made my way to the table on crutches and one leg.
 “Very well!”, replied my ski instructor before I had time to respond.

 But it wasn’t over yet.
-I was invited by the Vancouver Society of Disability Arts and Culture to audition for a role in an integrated dance piece utilizing both able-bodied and disabled dancers.
+I auditioned to perform in an integrated dance piece with choreography by Helen Walkley.
 I got the job and then began the most physically exhausting experience of my life: preparing for a professional dance performance.
-“No Leg To Stand On” was a hit at the Dancing on the Edge Festival in Vancouver and I will confess I was the star of the show!
+“No Leg To Stand On” was a hit at the Dancing on the Edge Festival in Vancouver.
+We were a cohesive ensemble group and I really learned a lot about working with others, especially other disabled performers.
 Wait there’s more!
 Shortly thereafter, I applied for a career development travel grant through the dance section of the Canada Council for the Arts to attend an international conference on dance and disability in Scotland. . .and I got the grant!
 I had a phenomenal time in Glasgow and I was the only North American in attendance.

 All of this culminated in 2016 when I led an integrated dance performance through a grant I received from the Ontario Arts Council's 'Deaf and Disability Arts Projects' program.
 "Discovering" was the fist dance performance in Canada to be led by an above-knee amputee.
 I am now verified as a 'Deaf and Disability Artist' through the Canada Council for the Arts and look forward to doing more work as a professional movement artist.
 Getting physically active has absolutely changed my life.